ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/tags.markdown

 and all other permutations of tags.

- # Tags in Zero
+ # Tags in Zilch
-Tags in the Zilch Engine are used in the Library Window to organize the [Resources](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/architecture/resources/resources.markdown).
+Tags in the Zilch Engine are used in the Library Window to organize the [Resources](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/architecture/resources/resources.markdown).

  ## Adding and Removing Tags
 Right-clicking on an object in the `Library Window` will give you the option to Edit Tags: